New Student Checklist

 Enrolling in Electronic Funds Transfer allows APU to send any refunds on your student account directly to your bank account.
 To sign up, visit home.apu.edu and select “Financials,” then “Billing and Payment.”
 Once in our online Billing and Payment System, select “Enroll in Electronic Refunds” under “Direct Deposit/Electronic Refunds (ACH)” to provide your bank account information.
 For questions, contact the Student Services Center at (626) 815-2020.

 If you complete the FAFSA, you may be offered loan options.
 Learn more about taking out a Direct Loan, Parent PLUS Loan, or Alternative Loan.

 To ensure that you are prepared for fall, check out your To Do List for any outstanding items.
 Visit home.apu.edu and select “To Dos” to see which tasks are left.

 You and your guests are invited to experience Welcome Weekend at Azusa Pacific University!
 Be prepared for fun, informative, and meaningful events for students, families, and guests.
-Welcome Weekend, which is led by the Office of Campus Life, will help you get connected, learn about campus resources, and help you feel at home as you get ready for your first year at APU.
+Welcome Weekend, led by the Office of Campus Life, helps you get connected, learn about campus resources, and feel at home as you get ready for your first year at APU.

 Cougar Plan C is required for all incoming transfer students living in residence halls, and enrollment in the plan is automatic.
 If you have been approved to live in an on-campus apartment, you are not required to purchase a dining plan but can do so as a supplement to making your own food.
 Enroll in a dining plan through home.apu.edu by selecting “My Resources,” then “General,” then “Other,” then “Meal Plan Selection.”

 Your first statement will be available in early July and can be accessed through our online Billing and Payment System.
-Your first payment will be due August 1.
+Your first payment is due August 1.
 For questions, contact the Student Services Center at (626) 815-2020.

 Due August 1

-If you have been approved to live on campus, watch for your housing assignment and roommate information!
+If you have applied to live on campus, watch for your housing assignment and roommate information.
 You’ll receive an email with instructions on how to view your assignment.